mathewgomas-alfred/mathewgomas.io/reference_manual/linux_command_line.rst

    Exportfilename says that the following word is the filename it should be exported to.

    Replace this with the name of the output file.
-Use a different extension to change the fileformat.
+Use a different extension to change the file format.

 Example: